 “Students wanted a larger vision this year after some of them went to Zambia and saw what an impact a bed net can make,” said Chip Huber dean of student engagement who heads up the event and took a group of students to Zambia.
 “We met families who had lost kids to malaria.”

-For more information about global opportunities, visit www.cornerstone.edu/spiritual-formation-office.
+Visit here for more information about global opportunities.